ritza-co/CodeCapsules/serverlessFirstSteps/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io/Hosting-your-portfolio-online-the-easy-way:-an-introduction-to-CodeCapsules.io.md

         + elements.html
         + index.html
 ```
-Don't worry about anything except for the `index.html` file.
+Don't worry about any files except for the `index.html` file.
 The `index.html` file contains all of the HTML code for the main page of your template.

 ### Personalizing the template